SViswanathanLab/XIST-Males-Scripts/NE_to_E/README.md

 2) Normalize expression to pseudoreference.
 Filtering by gene TPM can also be performed at this step (run files prefixed by: pseudonormalized_transcriptional_output_)

 3) Filter outlier genes by normalized expression (genes with average expression in XIST- females or XIST+ males of double or less than half of the appropriate pseudoreference).
-Filtering by standard deviation can also be performed at this step (run remove_outlier_genes.py).
+Filtering by standard deviation can also be performed at this step (run remove_outlier_genes.py on the tumor .csv files).

 - The "name" variable should correspond to the .csv generated in the previous step
 - The "testing_val" variable should be either "Male" or "Female"